linhhonblade/OdooTraining/general-odoo/accounting/odoo-accounting.md

   - Number of Recognitions
 - Product should be set with income account as the deferred account
 - Product can be Consumable, Service, Storable

+Expense Account in Product Form: Expense Account is set in Product category level (use in product level when anglo-saxon)

+Price Difference Account in Product Form: This account is used in automated inventory valuation to record the price difference btw a purchase order and its related vendor bill when validating this vendor bill (company specific)